Feedpresso/blog/_drafts/2016-01-22-why-you-should-use-rxjava-in-android-a-short-introduction-to-rxjava.markdown

 ## Interactive with Android UI
-This intro, wouldn't be complete without an example, how to use native Android UI elements.
+This intro wouldn't be complete without an example, how to use native Android UI elements.

 ```java